threefoldfoundation/www_threefold_io/content/home/index.md

 <br>

-Get to know the different ecosystem roles some of the people driving the movement forward.
+Get to know the different ecosystem roles and some of the people driving the movement forward.

 |||